 \cref{esempiouno} also fits within the framework of \cite{Car79}, where more examples involving groups of maximal class can be found.
 For other examples involving $p$-groups, without necessarily listing abelian representatives in the class, see for instance \cite{DH75}.

 \begin{remark} Let $p$ be a prime number and let $G$ be a finite $p$-group.
 For every positive integer $r$ set

-Up to a factor $|\GL(r,p)|$, the summand corresponding to a fixed $H\leq G$ with $\dG(H)=r$ counts the possible $r$-element sets generating $H$.
-In particular, the sequence $(\ell_r(G))_{r>0}$ is an invariant of $\Sigma(G)$.
-In other words, any two $p$-groups with isomorphic independence complexes have the same $\ell$-sequence.
-We have no example of two groups with the same $\ell$-sequence but non-isomorphic independence complexes. \end{remark}
+Up to a factor $|\GL(r,p)|/|\Sym(r)|$, the summand corresponding to a fixed $H\leq G$ with $\dG(H)=r$ counts the possible $r$-element sets generating $H$.
+In particular, any two $p$-groups $G_1,G_2$ with isomorphic independence complexes satisfy $(\ell_r(G_1))_{r>0}=(\ell_r(G_2))_{r>0}$.
+The smallest pair of groups with identical $\ell$-vectors but non-isomorphic independence complexes is given by \texttt{SmallGroup}(16,2) and \texttt{SmallGroup}(16,4).
+Nonetheless, computational experiments seem to suggest that $\ell$-vectors are a good first invariant to test non-isomorphism of independence complexes. \end{remark}

 We proceed by considering the case of groups whose order has more than one prime divisor.
-The following example can be found in \cite[Ex.~5.6.8]{schmidt} and satisfies the hypotheses of \cref{prop:lattices}\ref{it:lat1}.
+The following example can be found in \cite[\S 6]{Rottlaender} (see also \cite[Ex.~5.6.8]{schmidt}) and satisfies the hypotheses of \cref{prop:lattices}.